yinhexingxing/PMCGNN/README.md

 ## Efficiency
 ![cover](efficient.svg)

-## Availability and implementation
-The code will soon be available for download.

 ## Acknowledgement
 This repo is built upon the previous work PotNet's [[codebase]](https://github.com/divelab/AIRS/tree/main/OpenMat/PotNet), licensed under the GPL-3.0 license.